zxc916684603/ecs/intl.en-US/User Guide/Instances/Check instance information.md

 You can navigate to the Instance Details page to view detailed information of an ECS instance.

-To navigate to theInstance Detailspage, follow these steps:
+To navigate to the Instance Detailspage, follow these steps:

 1. Log on to the  [ECS console](https://ecs.console.aliyun.com/?spm=a2c4g.11186623.2.11.FNEORG#/home).
 2. In the left-side navigation pane, click **Instances**.